Nurturing the Spiritual Life of Leaders

 Work with the Holistic Development Model enables people, who want to build a lasting leadership legacy, to map out how these various strands inform individual meaning and societal impact.

 “Sue has been instrumental in supporting me with the Holistic Leadership journey over the past year – thereby helping to clear the blocks which were limiting my potential as a leader (a process which continues).
-The support and attention have been nothing short of life-changing and life-enhancing for me.”
+The support and attention has been nothing short of life-changing and life-enhancing for me.”

 Mentoring is a catalyst for individual and organisational transformation.
 When it comes to spiritual development, having a mentor you can trust, someone with whom you can share your personal experience of the spiritual journey is important.
-The Holistic Development Model is a wonderful tool for Spiritual Directors and Mentors as it offers both support and challenges for individuals and I encourage Mentors to use it

-Tony Horsfall describes mentoring beautifully in his book ‘Mentoring for Spiritual Growth:
+Tony Horsfall describes mentoring beautifully in his book ‘Mentoring for Spiritual Growth’:

 Horsfall, Tony, Mentoring for Spiritual Growth, 2008, BRF